jeremyong/jeremyong.github.com/_posts/2023-09-05-f32-interlocked-min-max-hlsl.markdown

 There is an unfortunate limitation with the interlocked intrinsics at the moment, however.
-Namely, while the interlocked intrinsics did gain [64-bit support](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html#integer-64-bit-capabilities) and [certain float](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html#interlockedcomparestorefloatbitwise) atomic capabilities, we still can't use the general reduction intrinsics (add, min, max) with `Vector<float, N>` inputs (some of which have hardware support).
+Namely, while the interlocked intrinsics did gain [64-bit support](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html#integer-64-bit-capabilities) and [certain float](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html#interlockedcomparestorefloatbitwise) atomic capabilities, we still can't use the general reduction intrinsics (add, min, max) with `vector<float, N>` inputs (some of which have hardware support).
 For example, if you study the [RDNA2 ISA](https://www.amd.com/content/dam/amd/en/documents/radeon-tech-docs/instruction-set-architectures/rdna2-shader-instruction-set-architecture.pdf) (warning, big PDF), you will find instructions such as `BUFFER_ATOMIC_FMIN` among others (which come fully featured with NaN, INF, and denormal handling).